roerohan/vscode-MongoSnippets-NodeJS/CONTRIBUTING.md

 You can contribute to any of the features you want by knowing atleast one of the following:

   - Javascript
-  - Basic knowledge of how to debug vscode extensions
+  - Basic knowledge about VSCode API

 ## How Can I Contribute